 Your dentist then takes an impression of your teeth to send to a dental lab, which creates your crown.
 While you wait, you wear a temporary crown to protect the tooth.
 When your permanent crown is ready, 2-3 weeks later, your dentist fits it to your tooth and bonds it using dental cement.

-To learn more about dental crowns, schedule an appointment at West Brazos Dental Center online or over the phone.
+To learn more about dental crowns, schedule an appointment at West Brazos Dental Center.